• Skip to primary navigation

 2 tablespoons avocado oil - We need the oil to brown the chicken thighs in the Instant Pot before pressure cook them.
 I like to use avocado oil for it's high heat tolerance but olive oil will work.

-I started these instant pot chicken thighs by purchasing bone in and skin on chicken thighs.
+1. I started this recipe by purchasing bone-in and skin on chicken thighs.
 I then removed the skin.
 There is absolutely no way that skin will get crispy in an instant pot!
 The skin will just stay flabby and all of your seasonings would be lost if you seasoned your chicken thighs, cooked them, and then removed the skin.

 trimming skin from chicken thighs

-After removing the skin, I seasoned them with salt, pepper, smoked paprika, and garlic powder.
+1. After removing the skin, I seasoned the chicken thighs with salt, black pepper, smoked paprika, and garlic powder.

 chicken thighs seasoned on a green cutting board

-Then I added some avocado oil to my Instant Pot, set it to the sauté setting, and let it get hot.
-I browned the chicken thighs (in batches) to give them the most flavor possible.
+1. Then I added some avocado oil (or vegetable oil) to the inner pot of my my Instant Pot, set it to the HI sauté function, and let it get hot.
+I browned the chicken thighs (in batches) in a single layer to give them the most flavor possible.

-After I had them all browned, I added water to the pot and scraped the bottom to make sure there wasn't any stuck on bits.
+1. After I had them all browned, I added a cup of water to the pot (or a cup of chicken broth) and scraped the bottom to make sure there wasn't any stuck on bits.

 trivet in an instant pot

-Now we put all of the chicken thighs back in the instant pot, placed the lid, made sure it was set to sealing, and set the instant pot to pressure cook the chicken thighs for 10 minutes under high pressure.
+1. Now we put all of the chicken thighs back in the instant pot, place the lid, made sure it was set to sealing, and set the instant pot to pressure cook the chicken thighs for 10 minutes under high pressure.

 chicken thighs stacked on a trivet in the instant pot